CARV-ICS-FORTH/taz/README.md

 Our tool is targeted at resiliency modeling.
 We do not model communication faults that are recovered by the transport layer.
 Instead, we focus on failures that cannot be recovered, and provoke the termination of applications.
 Therefore, our tool comprises:

-* Generic failure injection following random distribution as described in Section~\ref{sec:simu:faults}, and simple deterministic profiles for validation purposes.
+* Generic failure injection following random distribution as described and simple deterministic profiles for validation purposes.
-* Node failures, which cause all jobs allocated to the node to abort immediately, as described in Subsection~\ref{sec:simu:simgrid:awareness}.
+* Node failures, which cause all jobs allocated to the node to abort immediately.
-* Link failures, which cause all jobs using the link to abort instantaneously, as described in Subsection~\ref{sec:simu:simgrid:awareness}.
+* Link failures, which cause all jobs using the link to abort instantaneously.
 * Job abortion at the resource manager level.

 ### Topologies